Bell Labs: 1990s

-2000s
+21st century

 2000 was an active year for the Laboratories, in which DNA machine prototypes were developed; progressive geometry compression algorithm made widespread 3-D communication practical; the first electrically powered organic laser was invented; a large-scale map of cosmic dark matter was compiled; and the F-15 (material), an organic material that makes plastic transistors possible, was invented.

 In 2002, physicist Jan Hendrik Schön was fired after his work was found to contain fraudulent data.
 It was the first known case of fraud at Bell Labs.

 In 2003, the New Jersey Institute of Technology Biomedical Engineering Laboratory was created at Murray Hill, New Jersey.

 In 2004, Lucent Technologies awarded two women the prestigious Bell Labs Fellow Award.
 Magaly Spector, a director in INS/Network Systems Group, was awarded for "sustained and exceptional scientific and technological contributions in solid-state physics, III-V material for semiconductor lasers, Gallium Arsenide integrated circuits, and the quality and reliability of products used in high speed optical transport systems for next generation high bandwidth communication."
 Eve Varma, a technical manager in MNS/Network Systems Group, was awarded for her citation in "sustained contributions to digital and optical networking, including architecture, synchronization, restoration, standards, operations and control."

 In 2005, Jeong H. Kim, former President of Lucent's Optical Network Group, returned from academia to become the President of Bell Laboratories.

 In April 2006, Bell Laboratories' parent company, Lucent Technologies, signed a merger agreement with Alcatel.
 On December 1, 2006, the merged company, Alcatel-Lucent, began operations.
 This deal raised concerns in the United States, where Bell Laboratories works on defense contracts.
 A separate company, LGS Innovations, with an American board was set up to manage Bell Laboratories' and Lucent's sensitive U.S. government contracts.
 In March 2019, LGS Innovations was purchased by CACI.